cos-archives/hgrid/README.md

 #### Formatting helpers

-HGrid comes with a number of functions for rendering a row's HTML.
+The `HGrid.Format` namespace includes a number of functions for rendering a row's HTML.

 For example, `HGrid.Format.withIndent` adds a span element with a width based on an item's `depth` property.